slurmulon/gooey/README.md

 On a semi-related note, the mechanism of data synchronization and "binding" in modern JS frameworks is often re-invented and sometimes implemented with inefficient and bug-prone solutions that emphasize digest cycles or queued listeners.

-Allowing client-side components to interact with each other via publish / subscribe messaging enables them to synchronize their state flexibly and efficiently.
+Allowing client-side components to interact with each other via decoupled publish / subscribe messaging enables them to synchronize their state flexibly and efficiently.
 As an effect, complex client-side components can more easily interact and synchronize with their API resource counterparts.

 ### Example

-Suppose you are designing an online portal for a company that finances renewable energy systems.
+Suppose you are designing an online portal for a company that finances renewable energy system projects.
 You might represent your model components as a composition hierarchy:

                                        User